flashnuke/WebRecon/README.md

 ./WebRecon.py https://www.___.com -sA --set-contentscan-wl /root/PycharmProjects/content_wl.txt2 --set-dnsscan-wl /root/PycharmProjects/dns_wl.txt2 --disable-cache
 ```

+* The default wordlists are basic.
+You can pass custom ones using cmdline arguments
+* A good source for wordlists: https://github.com/danielmiessler/SecLists

 ### Subdomain Scan (`dns`)

 Iterates over a wordlist and probes the target host with each word set as the subdomain.</br>